afaank2003/INST414-FINAL/README.md

 # Predicting Tomorrow’s Hazardous Waves at the Mouth of the Patapsco

-This repository contains the code and data for my INST414 final project.
+This repository contains the code and data for the Patapsco wave prediction project.
-The goal is to use a simple machine learning model to predict whether **noon tomorrow** at the mouth of the Patapsco River will be **hazardous** or **calm**, based on today’s buoy measurements.
+The goal is to use a machine learning model to predict whether **noon tomorrow** at the mouth of the Patapsco River will be **hazardous** or **calm**, based on today’s buoy measurements.

 The final project extends an earlier Module 6 assignment by adding a larger multi-year dataset and applying Module 7 evaluation techniques, especially careful model evaluation and decision threshold tuning.